Steagles: Draft deferments

 The young men who remained in the States to play football were mostly those who were deferred from the draft.
 The Steagles players were either unfit for military service for physical or dependency reasons, age, or were active servicemen who had obtained leave to play.
 Three types of draft deferments defined 1943 NFL players.
 The first group was called III-A. If a man had persons dependent upon him for support, such as a wife, parent, grandparent, brother, or sister, the draft board would not make him a priority until other possible candidates had been taken.
 In late 1943, with increasing manpower requirements, the government defined a man classified as III-A as a married father whose child or children was born or conceived prior to the attack on Pearl Harbor.
 The cutoff date for birth was September 15, 1942, precisely nine months and one week after Pearl Harbor.
 The second group of draft deferments, II-As, II-Bs, and II-Cs, consisted of those men who worked in critical civilian occupations, war industries producing and preparing ammunition, weapons and materials, or agriculture.
 The third group (IV-Fs), were those men deemed unfit for military service due to ailments such as chronic ulcers, improperly-healed injuries, defects of the extremities, bad hearing, and partial blindness.

 Most NFL football players wanted to do their patriotic duty and serve their country, and for a man fit to play football, an IV-F classification was an embarrassment.
-One Steagle and future Hall of Famer, Bill Hewitt, quit in the middle of the season.
-He could not take the ridicule and subsequent guilt feelings anymore.
-Hewitt was good enough to be inducted into the Pro Football Hall of Fame in 1971.
-However, the players were not making the decisions on who could or could not fight.

 Many men could lead normal lives and even play football, but the military had deemed them unfit; numerous NFL players in 1943 had medical problems that kept them out of the military.
 Tony Bova, the Steagles' leading receiver with 17 receptions, was blind in one eye and partially blind in the other.
-Steagles guard Ed Michaels was nearly deaf and center Ray Graves was deaf in one ear.
+Steagles guard Eddie Michaels was nearly deaf and center Ray Graves was deaf in one ear.
 One starting defensive end was blind in one eye and nearly legally blind in the other.
 The Steagles tailback John Butler made his first start one day after being classified IV-F by his draft board for poor eyesight and bad knees.
+Placekicker and punter Troy Smith had a prosthetic leg.